 One of my favorite examples of a character making a mistake is in Harry Potter and the Order of the Phoenix when Harry makes the mistake of trusting the visions inside of his head too much and thinking that Sirius Black was actually captured and held prisoner at the Ministry of Magic.
 This mistake of Harry’s is what leads to his godfather’s eventual death.

 This displays how human Harry is, that he makes mistakes like any other person, and can be extremely vulnerable to outside forces when his guard is down.

 What does this mean for you as a writer?
 It means don’t let your character’s growth come from them never making any mistakes at all because it will make them less relatable and more “too good to be true”.

-10. Develop likable characters who act realistically and truthfully
+6. They must act realistically and truthfully

 It is important for characters to be relatable, but also not to behave in an unrealistically extreme manner.